Climate of Australia: Flooding

+Tornadoes

+In Australia, a tornado is also known as a twister or willy-willy.
+The earliest recorded tornado in Australia was in 1795.
+The country experiences about 60 tornadoes per year.

 Tropical cyclones

 Australia is affected by tropical cyclones which primarily occur between December and April but have occasionally developed in November and May.
 Cyclones over mainland Australia occur on average five to six times each year.
 The regions between Broome and Exmouth are most prone to cyclones.
 Tropical cyclones are known to bring destructive winds, heavy rain with flooding creating storm surges along the coast, causing inundation to low-lying areas.
 The strongest Australian region cyclone was 2006's Cyclone Monica, with gusts topping 350 km/h.
 Cyclones can also move inland, decaying to rain depressions, dumping heavy rain and causing flooding.

 The worst cyclones of Australia have caused billions of dollars of damage and many deaths.
 Cyclone Tracy crossed directly over Darwin in 1974, killing 71 persons.
 It was Australia's most damaging cyclone.
 Cyclone Mahina in 1899 brought a storm surge to Far North Queensland reaching 13 m high, causing 400 deaths and making it the worst natural disaster to befall Australia.
 Cyclone Larry struck North Queensland and passed over Innisfail in 2006 causing damages estimated at A$1.5 billion.
 However, there were no deaths in that storm.
 Cyclone Yasi caused severe flooding and had a total estimated cost of A$3.5 billion making it the second-most costliest cyclone to strike Australia.